atedeg/mdm/docs/_docs/domain-analysis/bounded-contexts/production.md

 recipe book where, for each type of cheese, there is a recipe.
 A recipe specifies the quintals of each ingredient needed to produce a quintal of the given type of cheese.
-> _e.g._ The recipe for a quintal of ricotta requires 1.5 quintals of milk
+> _e.g._ The recipe for a quintal of ricotta requires 1.5 quintals of milk,
 > a tenth of quintal of rennet and a tenth of quintal of salt

 Once the appropriate recipe is chosen the production can start by retrieving the